hharnisc/hharnisc.github.io/_drafts/20-questions-to-ask-before-joining-at-a-startup.md

 ---
 layout: post
-title: What To Ask Before Joining A Startup
+title: 20 Questions To Ask Before Joining A Startup
 tags:
 - Startups
 ---

 When I first joined a startup in 2012 I did my best to ask the right questions when interviewing.
 My engineering background prepared me for engineering tasks and helped my write a great resume, but it didn't prepare me well for how to evaluate a startup offer.
 While this might be obvious to some, this is what I wish I knew when trying to break into the startup scene.

-# Foundation
+## Foundation

 Making sure you've got what you need in your day to day is very important.
 Unless you are independently wealthy, _don't take a job that can't cover your cost of living or does not provide health insurance_.
 This means you need to spend some time to understand your monthly budget (good to do this even if you aren't interviewing).
 A good rule of thumb is 25% of your take home pay should go towards your housing, if you're looking to move the the Bay Area up to 40% can be done but you'll have to minimize eating out or have a second income.